Apply as an International Student

 University or College Transcript - Transcripts from any previous degree or diploma must be mailed directly to Monroe College’s International Admissions office to receive credits.
 Unofficial transcripts may be uploaded to the portal for admissions review.
 A translation must accompany non-English transcripts.
 Please click the following to view approved companies to translate foreign transcripts.
-Acceptable translation companies are:
+Acceptable foreign transcript evaluation companies are:

 - Institute of Foreign Credential Evaluators